Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/groups/processes/totalFocusingMethod.md

 ## **columns** array

-The **columns** array helps describing the Time-Corrected Gain (TCG) parameters used for each column of the TFM image
+The **columns** array describes the time-corrected gain (TCG) parameters used for each column of the TFM image

 | Property               | Type    | Description                                                |
 | :--------------------- | :------ | :--------------------------------------------------------- |